-Why conduct outcomes assessment?
+Why conduct student learning outcomes assessment?

 ), Walsh’s regional accrediting agency.
-Outcomes assessment also meets accreditation requirements of the International Assembly for Collegiate Business Education (IACBE) (www.iacbe.org
+Student learning outcomes assessment also meets accreditation requirements of The Accreditation Council for Business Schools and Programs (ACBSP) (www.acbsp.org

 ).
-Walsh achieved IACBE accreditation in 2008 and ACBSP accreditation in 2010.
+Walsh achieved ACBSP accreditation in 2010.

-What is the value of outcomes assessment?
+What is the value of student learning outcomes assessment?

-Who participates in outcomes assessment?
+Who participates in student learning outcomes assessment?

-All or some students may be required to participate in outcomes assessment by completing a survey, sitting for an examination, compiling a portfolio of academic work, or providing other academic indicators.
+All or some students may be required to participate in student learning outcomes assessment by completing a survey, sitting for an examination, compiling a portfolio of academic work, or providing other academic indicators.
 When asked by the College, students are expected to participate in one or more of the evaluative measures.
 Alumni and various stakeholders are also asked to participate in outcomes assessment to provide further information on the quality of the programs and courses offered at Walsh.
 All assessment results are confidential and presented anonymously and in aggregate form.

 All or some students may be required to take one or more examinations designed to measure the level of achievement in each Core Competency and achievement in their program as a prerequisite to graduation.
 Unless otherwise specifically stated in an individual program, no minimum score or level of achievement is required for graduation.

-How often is outcomes assessment conducted?
+How often is student learning outcomes assessment conducted?

-Outcomes assessment is an ongoing process that occurs at the course, program and institutional level.
+Student learning outcomes assessment is an ongoing process that occurs at the course, program and institutional level.
 A selection of core competencies at the institutional level and a selection of student learning outcomes at the course and program level are chosen on a cyclical basis for assessment.
 The institutional assessment plan and program assessment plans are evaluated on a cyclical basis and revised as needed to meet the mission of the College and focus of the program.

 For more information about Student Learning Outcomes Assessment please contact the Office of Outcomes Assessment at 248-823-1272 or firstname.lastname@example.org